HawaiianSpork/recipes/turkeyGibletGravy.md

 1. add the giblet broth or chicken or turkey stock to make 2 cups.
 Slowly stir in the broth into the roux.
 Add the milk or half-and-half.
 Continue cooking and stirring until thickened.
 1. Taste and season the gravy with kosher salt and freshly ground black pepper.
-1. Stir in the chopped hard-cooked eggs and chopped giblets and serve.